PUC Approves Chisholm Trail Water District Consolidation

 "This consolidation is a win for the citizens of Georgetown because it allows us to guide and manage quality development in a fast-growing area to the northwest," says Georgetown Mayor Dale Ross.
 "It's also a win for our new customers in the Chisholm Trail district because the City has the expertise and bonding capacity to improve the current infrastructure and allow for future growth.
 I want to thank Jim Briggs in particular for his efforts in managing the merger process."

-The City and Chisholm Trail have been in discussion since 2011 about a possible merger of the two water utility systems.
+Board members of the Chisholm Trail SUD first approached the City of Georgetown in 2011 about the possibility of consolidating the two water districts.
 A feasibility study on the possible merger was conducted in 2012.
 A vote to consolidate was approved unanimously by the Chisholm Trail board in August 2013.